Corbin Carroll Player Props: Diamondbacks vs. Red Sox

-Corbin Carroll and his .457 on-base percentage over his past 10 games (72 points higher than his season-long percentage), will be in action for the Arizona Diamondbacks versus the Boston Red Sox and Chris Sale on May 26 at 9:40 PM ET.
+Corbin Carroll -- with a slugging percentage of .600 in his past 10 games, including two home runs -- will be in action for the Arizona Diamondbacks against the Boston Red Sox, with Garrett Whitlock on the mound, on May 27 at 7:15 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Phillies.
+He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.

 Corbin Carroll Game Info & Props vs. the Red Sox